RobertKozak/Docker-Powershell/README.md

 # Docker PowerShell
-Microsoft's PowerShell on Ubuntu 16.04 running in a docker container.
+Microsoft's PowerShell on Ubuntu 16.04 (Xenial) running in a docker container.

 # Usage
 To run PowerShell: